FrankKesel/xilinx_tools/kria/kernel_based_design/kernel_based_design.md

 * In the next step of this tutorial we will test the IP core with a SW application written in Python and executed by a Jupyter notebook application running on the Kria target.
 The Jupyter notebook code can be found in the folder `reference_files/kria/pynq/vadd_extensible.ipynb`.
 * Copy the Jupyter notebook code `vadd_extensible.ipynb` (via _SFTP_) first to the home directory on the Kria board (`/home/ubuntu`).
 Then open a _SSH_ connection on the Kria board and move the notebook into the path `/home/root/jupyter_notebooks/projects/vadd/` on the Kria board with:
   * `sudo cp vadd_extensible.ipynb /home/root/jupyter_notebooks/projects/vadd/`.
 * The notebook uses Python scripts as modules.
-Copy the directory `utils` (also in the folder `reference_files/kria/pynq/`) to the directory `/home/root/jupyter_notebooks/projects/` on the Kria target with:
-  *  `sudo cp -r utils/ /home/root/jupyter_notebooks/projects/`.
+Copy the directory `utils` (also in the folder `reference_files/kria/pynq/`) via SFTP to the home directory on the Kria board (/home/ubuntu).
+Then copy the directory `utils` to the directory `/home/root/jupyter_notebooks/projects/` on the Kria target by running `sudo cp -r utils/ /home/root/jupyter_notebooks/projects/` inside an SSH terminal session on the Kria board.
 * The Jupyter notebook application is already running on the Kria board after booting the board and can be accessed via a web browser (`<ip_address>:9090/lab`, Password `xilinx`).
   * _Note_: The Jupyter notebook is running under the user _root_ and therefore we have a different password than the user _ubuntu_.
 * Open the web browser with the IP address given above.
 You should find the Jupyter notebook file in the project directory `projects/vadd`.
 Open the notebook file and execute it.
 The notebook code is documented, so we omit any further explanations here.
 You may have to adapt paths (e.g. the project path).